vuthuyduong/dnabarcoder/README.md

 - To search for the best match of the sequences in the UNITErelease.fasta file, use the following command:

-../../dnabarcoder.py classify -i UNITErelease.fasta -r filamentousfungalITS.fasta -ml 400
+../../dnabarcoder.py classify -i UNITErelease.fasta -r CBSITS.fasta -ml 400

-The result is saved in the file dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.bestmatch
+The result is saved in the file dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch

 To classify the UNITE sequences based on best matches, using the following commands:

  - Globally, based on only one similarity cut-off:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.bestmatch -f UNITErelease.fasta -r filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

 Here 0.994 is the global similarity cut-off for sequence identification at the species level.
 The result will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.

 - Locally, based on the similarity cut-off predicted for the best match:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.bestmatch -f UNITErelease.fasta -r filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -cutoffs dnabarcoder/filamentousfungalITS.cutoffs
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs.best.json

-The result will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.classified.
+The result will be saved in dnabarcoder/UNITErelease.CBSITS_BLAST.classified.

 Only classify at the species level:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.bestmatch -f UNITErelease.fasta -r filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -cutoffs dnabarcoder/filamentousfungalITS.cutoffs  -rank species
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c fCBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs  -rank species

-The result will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.classified.
+The result will be saved in dnabarcoder/UNITErelease.CBSITS_BLAST.species.classified.

 - To compute classification/assigment accuracy and precision, use the following commands:

-../../dnabarcoder.py accuracy -i dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.classified -c UNITErelease.current.classification -r filamentousfungalITS.current.classification
+../../dnabarcoder.py accuracy -i dnabarcoder/UNITErelease.CBSITS_BLAST.species.classified -c UNITErelease.current.classification -r CBSITS.current.classification

 -To visualize the classification/assignment results with Krona:

-../../dnabarcoder.py krona -i dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.classified -c filamentousfungalITS.current.classification
+../../dnabarcoder.py krona -i dnabarcoder/UNITErelease.CBSITS_BLAST.classified -c filamentousfungalITS.current.classification

 - To verify the classification results based on phylogenic trees at the species level:

-../../dnabarcoder.py verify -i dnabarcoder/NITErelease.filamentousfungalITS_BLAST.classified -c filamentousfungalITS.current.classification -r filamentousfungalITS.fasta -f UNITErelease.fasta -rank species
+../../dnabarcoder.py verify -i dnabarcoder/UNITErelease.CBSITS_BLAST.classified -c CBSITS.current.classification -r CBSITS.fasta -f UNITErelease.fasta -rank species

 ## Data

-The filamentousfungalITS barcode dataset was released in Vu et al. (2019), while the UNITErelease.fasta dataset is the [UNITE general FASTA release](https://plutof.ut.ee/#/doi/10.15156/BIO/786368).
-The filamentousfungalITS.current.classification and UNITErelease.current.classification were updated from [Mycobank](https://www.mycobank.org/).
+The CBSITS barcode dataset was released in Vu et al. (2019), while the UNITErelease.fasta dataset is the [UNITE general FASTA release](https://plutof.ut.ee/#/doi/10.15156/BIO/786368).
+The CBSITS.current.classification and UNITErelease.current.classification were updated from [Mycobank](https://www.mycobank.org/).

 ## Contact person